Nearly 700 people now alive in Lincolnshire thanks to organ donation

-The number of people living in Lincolnshire currently known to be alive thanks to organ transplants has reached 677.
+The number of people living in Lincolnshire currently known to be alive thanks to organ transplants has reached 677, according to figures released by the NHS Blood and Transplant as it launches a new campaign for donors.

-The figure has been revealed by NHS Blood and Transplant, whose annual Transplant Activity Report, published yesterday, shows the UK-wide number of people alive thanks to transplants has reached the milestone figure of 50,000.
+NHS Blood and Transplant’s annual Transplant Activity Report, published yesterday, shows the UK-wide number of people alive thanks to transplants has reached the milestone figure of 50,000.

 NHS Blood and Transplant is now urging people in Lincolnshire to help even more people to survive by joining the NHS Organ Donor Register.

-Nationally, the number of people on the NHS Organ Donor Register reached a record number, 23.6 million.
+Nationally, the number of people on the NHS Organ Donor Register has reached a record number, 23.6 million.
+Today 36 per cent of the UK’s population is on the NHS Organ Donor Register, compared to 30 per cent five years ago.

 The public support for donation also means more people in Lincolnshire are receiving lifesaving and life enhancing transplants.
 Last year 63 people in Lincolnshire had transplants, compared to 56 five years ago.

-Sally Johnson, Director of Organ Donation and Transplantation, said: “More people than ever in Lincolnshire are committing to organ donation and that is saving more lives than ever.
+Sally Johnson, Director of Organ Donation and Transplantation for NHS Blood and Transplant, said: “More people than ever in Lincolnshire are committing to organ donation and that is saving more lives than ever.
 It’s amazing to picture all the people now alive today thanks to organ donation and think of all the families and children who have grown up thanks to donors.

 “We’re seeing more and more people committing to donation and the good results of our close work with hospitals.
 Our specialist nurses in organ donation are now almost always involved in discussions with families over organ donation.